solana-labs/solana/book/src/terminology.md

 #### point

 A weighted [credit](#credit) in a rewards regime.
-In the validator (rewards regime)[staking-rewards.md], the number of points owed to a stake during redemption is the product of the [vote credits](#vote-credit) earned and the number of lamports staked.
+In the validator [rewards regime](staking-rewards.md), the number of points owed to a stake during redemption is the product of the [vote credits](#vote-credit) earned and the number of lamports staked.

 #### program